-HMRC recognises you incur expenses in running your limited company and therefore you’re currently allowed to calculate the employment tax you owe based on 95% of the amount your company receives from your contracts which are inside IR35, as long as they are for end-clients who are exempt from the new rules.
+HMRC recognises you incur expenses in running your limited company, so for these situations, you’re allowed to calculate the employment tax you owe based on 95% of the amount your company receives from your contracts which are inside IR35 (as long as they’re for end-clients who are exempt from the new rules).

-However, you need to be aware that the allowance does not apply to any contracts deemed to be inside IR35 by your public sector clients, or by end-clients who are not small businesses or wholly overseas.
+However, you need to be aware that the allowance doesn’t apply to any contracts deemed to be inside IR35 by your public sector clients, or by end-clients who aren’t small businesses or wholly overseas.

 The effect on Jack’s personal tax and company accounts is shown below.